A step-by-step guide to measuring your windows.

 Any number of reasons can cause a frame to curve or bow over time.
 There are convex (outward) bows and concave (inward) bows.
 Checking for bows ensures your inserts will fit snugly within the frames.

-Convex: Stretch the Indow Tape Measure (item 5 in the kit) from corner to corner on one side.
+Convex: Stretch a tape measure from corner to corner on one side.
 Pull it tight to see if there’s a point where the tape isn’t touching the frame (see convex diagram).
 If you see a gap, the frame has an outward convex bow.
 Check all four sides of each window.

 Concave: Stretch the tape measure across the face of the frame to see if any points of the frame dip toward the window's interior or pass over the tape (see concave diagram).